Saturday, April 28, 2007

 Modern science was born from renaissance Europe's attempt to further the Greek understanding of how the planets moved, starting with Copernicus and continuing on with Galileo,Kepler, Newton, and Einstein.

 By the late nineteen-sixties the United States had sent men to the moon and back.
-In 1972, on the seventeenth Apollo mission the first and only picture of the Earth as a full hemisphere (the Earth equivalent of a full moon) was taken from the window of the spacecraft.
+In 1972, on the seventeenth Apollo mission the first picture of the Earth as a full hemisphere (the Earth equivalent of a full moon) was taken from the window of the spacecraft.
 This picture, which shows all of Africa, the Arabian Peninsula and a great swirl of clouds in the South Atlantic, could well be the most popular photograph in history.
 The orange and greens of the continents and the deep blue of the oceans, the great weather systems that change the face of the Earth from day to day, all captured on a single photograph.
 You can google it, people have posters of it.
 It's featured on book covers and in magazines.
 All the years that we've been looking up to the heavens and longing for their perfection are eclipsed, when we finally get to see what the planet we're standing on really looks like.
 How like a living thing the Earth is.

 Now in 2007, almost forty years later, with the threat of global warming our scientific understanding must be focussed on Earth if we are to survive.
 How has the Earth kept it's temperature so close to constant up until now?
 How has the atmosphere contained just the right amount of oxygen for us to breathe?
 How can we lower carbon dioxide emissions and live on Earth in a way that does not compromise our ability to survive?
 These are some of the questions that science needs to answer.